radixdlt/sargon/README.md

 All models have JSON support and `Placeholder` with which "recursively" I've crafted two valid example Profiles.

-All models have Swift/Kotlin bindings using [UniFFI](https://github.com/mozilla/uniffi-rs) generating immutable values types that are `Equatable` and `Hashable`!
+All models have Swift/Kotlin bindings using [UniFFI](https://github.com/mozilla/uniffi-rs) generating mutable (so they can be updated in FFI and sent as a whole to Rust side) values types that are `Equatable` and `Hashable`!

 ### Hierarchal Deterministic